On Root Cause Localization and Anomaly Mitigation through Causal Inference: Experiments

-{\bf The performance of action prediction in terms of flipping ratio.} We evaluate the performance of action prediction by examining the flipping ratio that anomalies are transferred to normal through the interventions predicted by $h_\phi(\cdot)$.
+{\bf The performance of anomaly mitigation in terms of flipping ratio.} We evaluate the performance of anomaly mitigation by examining the flipping ratio that anomalies are transferred to normal through the interventions predicted by $h_\phi(\cdot)$.
 The flipping ratio is calculated as the fraction of the number of flipped samples over all detected anomalies.
-Because we would like to check whether the predicted actions can really flip the labels in the counterfactual world, given the predicted action values from ADCAR and baselines, we use the ground-truth structural equations to generate the counterfactual samples.
-We calculate the flipping ratio by considering two scenarios: 1) whether the anomaly detection model would detect the counterfactual samples as normal, denoted as $\hat{\mathbf{Y}}$; 2) whether the ground truth Y is flipping from abnormal to normal based on the ground-truth structural equations described in Appendix, denoted as $\mathbf{Y}$.
-We report the mean and stand deviation of each metric after five runs.
+Because we would like to check whether the predicted actions can really flip the labels in the counterfactual world, given the predicted action values from RootCLAM and baselines, we also use the ground-truth structural equations to generate the counterfactual samples.
+We calculate the flipping ratio by considering two scenarios: 1) whether the anomaly detection model would detect the counterfactual samples as normal, denoted as $\hat{\mathbf{Y}}$; 2) whether the ground truth Y is flipping from abnormal to normal based on the ground-truth structural equations, denoted as $\mathbf{Y}$.

-As shown in Table \ref{tab:flipr}, on Loan and Adult datasets, both ADCAR and NaiveAR can successfully flip almost all abnormal samples detected by Deep SVDD and AE.
+As shown in Table \ref{tab:flipr}, on Loan and Adult datasets, both RootCLAM and NaiveAM can successfully flip almost all abnormal samples detected.
 However, C-CHVAE cannot get good performance on the Adult dataset.
-For the flipping ratio on the ground truth label $\mathbf{Y}$, ADCAR can successfully flip over 90\% of abnormal samples on both datasets.
-It means the actions predicted by ADCAR can reverse the majority of abnormal samples to normal in the counterfactual world.
-Meanwhile, ADCAR can achieve a much higher flipping ratio compared with the two baselines.
-This is because both NaiveAR and C-CHVAE do not consider the underlying causal structure in the data, showing that simply revising the features in the actionable set is not sufficient to flip the ground-truth labels.
+For the flipping ratio on the ground truth label $\mathbf{Y}$, RootCLAM can successfully flip most of the abnormal samples on both datasets.
+It means the actions predicted by RootCLAM can reverse the majority of abnormal samples to normal in the counterfactual world.
+However, NaiveAM and C-CHVAE cannot get good performance on flipping the ground truth label $\mathbf{Y}$.
+This is because both NaiveAM and C-CHVAE do not consider the underlying causal structure in the data, showing that simply revising the root cause features is not sufficient to flip the ground-truth labels.